syncfusion-content/fileformat-docs/FileFormat/Presentation/Loading-and-Saving-the-Presentation.md

 {% endhighlight %}

-## Closing a PowerPoint presentation
+## Close a PowerPoint presentation

-Once, you are done with the presentation instance, you should close the instance of **IPresentation**, in order to release the memory consumed by Essential Presentation library.
+When you are done with the presentation instance, you should close the instance of **IPresentation** in order to release the memory consumed by Essential Presentation library.
 The following code example illustrates how to close an IPresentation instance.

 {% highlight c# %}
 [C#]